vgmoose/OpenBackupExtractor/Frameworks/readme.md

-Put libmagic.1.dylib here, and change the id of it to point to the library as an rpath
+Put libmagic.1.dylib in here, and change the id of it to point to the library as an rpath

 You can get libmagic.1.dylib from brew with this command:
 ```